 Who is Jesus?

 Jesus of Nazareth, or Jesus Christ, is one of history’s most renowned figures.
-In Islam, He is a prophet; in Hinduism, a holy man; in Buddhism, a wise teacher;in Judaism, a rabbi and popular teacher.
+In Islam, He is a prophet; in Hinduism, a holy man; in Buddhism, a wise teacher; in Judaism, a rabbi and popular teacher.
 However, these religions do not acknowledge Christ’s divinity.
 In contrast, most branches of Christianity do recognise Jesus as the Son of God and as God Himself.
-Jesus has existed from before creation, as part of the Godhead—Father, Son and Holy Spirit; a unity of three co-eternal Persons.
+Jesus has existed from before creation, as part of the Godhead—God the Father, God the Son and God the Holy Spirit; a unity of three co-eternal Persons.

 Jesus, our Friend